influxdata/docs-v2/content/flux/v0.x/stdlib/universe/duplicate.md

 ## Parameters

 ### column
 ({{< req >}})
 Column to duplicate.

 ### as
 ({{< req >}})
-Name to assign to the duplicate column.If the `as` column already exists, it will be overwritten by the duplicated column.
+Name to assign to the duplicate column.

+If the `as` column already exists, it will be overwritten by the duplicated column.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Duplicate a column